 It happens in 0.1% of the female population, usually an isolated finding.

 Primary amenorrhea with cyclic lower abdominal pain during menarche age.
 An imperforate hymen can be diagnosed at physical examination upon identification of a bulging, bluish membrane that allows positive transillumination at the introitus; consequently, imaging is rarely indicated.

-Failure of the recanalization process of the distal end of the vagina.
+Failure of the recanalisation process of the distal end of the vagina.
 The hymen indicates the junction between the urogenital sinus and sinovaginal bulb.
-Imperforate hymen occurs due to a failure of recanalization of this membranous vestige.
+Imperforate hymen occurs due to a failure of recanalisation of this membranous vestige.

 Signal changes follow subacute bleeding episodes and the blood products in haematometrocolpos:

 - T1: hyperintense endometrial fluid extending down to the level of the hymen

 - T2: hypointense endometrial fluid extending down to the level of the hymen

 - 1. Walker DK, Salibian RA, Salibian AD et-al. Overlooked diseases of the vagina: a directed anatomic-pathologic approach for imaging assessment.
 Radiographics.
 2011;31 (6): 1583-98. doi:10.1148/rg.316115531 - Pubmed citation